betodealmeida/shillelagh/README.rst

 The query above reads timestamps from a Google Sheet, uses them to filter weather data from `WeatherAPI <https://www.weatherapi.com/>`_, and writes the chance of rain into a (pre-existing) CSV file.

 New adapters are relatively easy to implement.
-There's a `step-by-step tutorial <development>`_ that explains how to create a new adapter to an API or filetype.
+There's a `step-by-step tutorial <https://shillelagh.readthedocs.io/en/latest/development.html>`_ that explains how to create a new adapter to an API or filetype.